Unidata/science-gateway/vms/thredds/readme.md

 ## HTTPS and SSL Certificate

-At the very least you will need a self-signed certificate to enable communication from the TDS.
-In the lonf run, you will want a real certifcate from a certificate authority.
+At the very least, you will need a self-signed certificate to enable communication from the TDS.
+In the long run, you will want a real certifcate from a certificate authority.

 <a id="h-C7ABF183"></a>